bolt/docs/docs/configuration/menus.md

 Dynamic menu
 ==============

-You can use taxonomies combined with the menu to create dynamic menus.
+You can use other menu.yml parameters to make a more dynamic menu.
+In this example we will use taxonomies combined with the menu to create taxonomy-based submenus.
 Let's say you want to have a few static pages to be listed as submenus under "Pages" on your menu.
 Start with creating a new taxonomy in `taxonomy.yml` to control what pages are to be listed under "Pages".
 ```
 menu:
     name: Menu